 Dr. Mandel received his Master’s degree and Ph.D. in Cognitive Psychology from the University of Colorado, Boulder.
 There he conducted research on how people learn, remember, and read.
 Both his Master’s thesis and Doctoral dissertation researched the role of eye movements in reading comprehension.
 He worked under Dr. Walter Kintsch, an internationally recognized leader in reading research.
 As Mandel was completing his academic work, the computer industry began to realize it was important to learn more about the humans who use computers.
 He was awarded an internship in Human Factors and Usability at IBM Boulder where he worked on IBM printer design and documentation.

 “In many respects he led the pack in user interface research, and we all owe a great deal to his groundbreaking research in eye movements and reading comprehension in the 1980s,” says Interface Guru™ CEO Cia Romano.

-Dr. Mandel is a member of the ACM and the Computer-Human Interaction (CHI) Special Interest Group (SIG).
-He is an active member of the User Experience Professionals Association (UXPA), where Theo is the Vice President of the Arizona UXPA.
+Dr. Mandel is an active member of the User Experience Professionals Association (UXPA), where Theo is the President of the Arizona UXPA Chapter.
 Mandel is also an active member of the Arizona Internet Professionals Association (AZIPA) and the Rocky Mountain Internet Users’ Group (RMIUG).

 The UXPA spearheads World Usability Day each year.
 The goal of World Usability Day is to promote the fields of user experience design, usability engineering and user-centered design.
-UXPA professionals do this by encouraging, organizing, and sponsoring activities at the local level around the globe, with this year’s event occurring on November 8, 2012.
+UXPA professionals do this by encouraging, organizing, and sponsoring activities at the local level around the globe, occurring each year in November.
 Mandel has organized a highly successful WUD event in Phoenix for the past 7 years.
 More information will be available on Theo’s home page.